web1992/read/spring/spring-reference-030.md

 ## Destination Management

+## Message Listener Containers

+A message listener container is used to receive messages from a JMS message queue and drive the MessageListener that is injected into it.
+The listener container is responsible for all threading of message reception and dispatches into the listener for processing.
+A message listener container is the intermediary between an MDP and a messaging provider, and takes care of registering to receive messages, participating in transactions, resource acquisition and release, exception conversion and suchlike.
+This allows you as an application developer to write the (possibly complex) business logic associated with receiving a message (and possibly responding to it), and delegates boilerplate JMS infrastructure concerns to the framework.

+There are two standard JMS message listener containers packaged with Spring, each with its specialised feature set.

+`SimpleMessageListenerContainer`
+`DefaultMessageListenerContainer`

 ## Transaction management

 ## Sending a Message

 The JmsTemplate contains many convenience methods to send a message.
-There are send methods that specify the destination using a javax.jms.Destination object and those that specify the destination using a string for use in a JNDI lookup.
+There are send methods that specify the destination using a `javax.jms.Destination` object and those that specify the destination using a string for use in a JNDI lookup.
 The send method that takes no destination argument uses the default destination.

 ```java
 import javax.jms.ConnectionFactory;